shmul/mule/README.md

 #### Input Format
 Each input line should be in the following format:

+An *event*
     <metric> <value> <timestamp>

-or
+or a *command*

     .<command> ...

-For example:
+##### Event

     beer.stout.irish 20 74857843
-This means that 20 orders of `beer.stout.irish` were received at the given timestamp, measured in seconds (also known as Unix time).
-The value (20 in this example) is usually added to the number that was already calculated for this timestamp.
+This means that 20 orders of `beer.stout.irish` were recorded at the given timestamp, measured in seconds (also known as Unix time).
+The value (20 in this example) is added to the count of the metric for this particular bucket, derived from the timestamp and the *step* value.

 Two more metric types are supported: